Crisnzano/React-Portfolio-website-/README.md

   } catch (error) {
     console.error('Error fetching data:', error);
   }
-}

-// Call the async function
-fetchData();

 -What is a Promise?
-Bring an example - A Promise is an object in JavaScript representing the eventual completion or failure of an asynchronous operation.
+Bring an example - A Promise is an object in JavaScript representing the expected completion or failure of an asynchronous operation.
 If something happens then something else will happen.
 Eg:
 const myPromise = new Promise((resolve, reject) => {
-  // Simulating an asynchronous operation setTimeout(() => {
+  setTimeout(() => {
     const success = true;
   if (success) {
       resolve('Operation successful');
     } else {
       reject('Operation failed');
     }
-  }, 2000);
-});